| by 6/2000 - current |

 the Bristol Omnibus fleet.
 It toured the northern

-area depots; all except Stoud were later to
+area depots; all except Stroud were later to

 become permanent homes at some point in its BOC